IRS accepting applications for 2021 grants for Low Income Taxpayer Clinics

 - Expanding coverage to counties in the following high-need areas that are currently not being served by an LITC: central Arizona, Kern County, California, mid-Florida and the eastern coast, southeast New York, and northeast Pennsylvania.
 For a complete list of counties see the 2021 Grant Application Package and Guidelines, Publication 3319 (PDF); and

 - Ensuring that grant recipients demonstrate they are serving geographic areas that have sizable populations eligible for and requiring LITC services.

 The mission of LITCs is to ensure the fairness and integrity of the tax system for taxpayers who are low income or speak English as a second language by:

 - Providing pro bono representation on their behalf in tax disputes with the IRS;

 - Educating them about their rights and responsibilities as taxpayers; and

-- Identifying and advocating for issues that impact these taxpayers.
+- Identifying and advocating on issues that impact them.

-LITC grants come from appropriated funds.
+LITC grants are funded by federal appropriations.
 The clinics, their employees and their volunteers operate independently from the IRS.
 Examples of qualifying organizations include: